Share

 How to Choose a Memorable Aesthetic

-However, if you begin adding photos and selecting font combinations without having chosen an aesthetic, you’re going to choose things you like, but not necessarily things that go well together.
+When you first set up WordPress, you naturally begin filling in the blanks right away.
+However, if you start adding photos and selecting font combinations without having chosen an aesthetic, you’re going to pick things you like, but not necessarily things that go well together.
+There’s an obvious difference between a well-designed WordPress website and one that isn’t.
+For example, this:

 Or this?

+Deciding on an aesthetic beforehand will enable you to make cohesive content choices, creating a more functional and appealing website that will engage viewers.
 Even if you’ve already created a website with WordPress, that’s okay – you can use these tips to evaluate and tweak what you already have in place.

 Why Web Aesthetics Matter

 Skeptical of their results, Researcher Tranctinsky conducted the exact same experiment in Israel only to come to the same conclusion.
+Expanding further on their research, Donald Norman went beyond determining that attractive things work better by answering the most important question: Why?

-Still not fully convinced, five researchers collaborated on a study in 2003 to determine the connection between perceptions of aesthetics and product functionality.
+Still not entirely convinced, five researchers collaborated on a study in 2003 to determine the connection between perceptions of aesthetics and product functionality.
 They concluded that a user perceives something as more functional if it is attractive.
 In coming to this conclusion, they call their own readers to action:

-As users take aesthetically pleasing interfaces as an indication of usable systems, designers must take the two seemingly unrelated phenomena as being equally influential in design, to ensure success.
+“As users take aesthetically pleasing interfaces as an indication of usable systems, designers must take the two seemingly unrelated phenomena as being equally influential in design to ensure success”.

 Practical Ways to Choose a Web Aesthetic